Eric Fagen and his family

 Eric spent three days in the ICU and another eight days on the surgical recovery floor.
 He recalls receiving tremendous care the entire time.
 “The team was meticulous for testing everything.
 They even found a bacterial infection that could have affected my heart if left untreated.”

-Thanks to the outstanding care made by possible by our MSH donors and their support, Eric made a swift and full recovery.
+Thanks to the outstanding care made possible by our MSH donors and their support, Eric made a swift and full recovery.
 Within three days of being discharged from the hospital, he was able to travel to Pennsylvania to attend his youngest son’s wedding.

 “I keep thinking how lucky I am to live so close to MSH,” says Eric.
 “You can receive the best care but sometimes complications happen.
 It’s how the staff responds to the unexpected that measures how good they are.
 My experience showed me the care teams at MSH are top-notch.”